jingxixu/rrt/README.md

 - If so, then snip out that segment of the path.
 ```

 The video shows a smooting algorithm with N = 20.
 In your video, you should show a path shorter than the found path.

+We will test your code with the command `python demo.py --birrt --smoothing`.

 ## Submission Instructions
 TODO